zenml-io/zenml/tests/README.md

 2. Provision the test environment.
 This will configure and start a local ZenML deployment and will register and provision the stack components that are configured for the environment.
-The test framework will also take care of rebuilding and ZenML container images that are required for the server to run or for the pipelines to be executed.
+The test framework will also take care of rebuilding the ZenML container images that are required for the server to run or for the pipelines to be executed.
 E.g.:

 ```